cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 > **Tip**: if someone is referring to `mdw`, he is referring to the "master host".
 Similarly, when somebody is referring to "sdw10", he is referring to the 10th segment host.

 A master host usually contains only one instance - the master instance.
 The segment hosts might contain many worker instances.
 Every instance has its own set of processes, data directory, and listening port.
-For example, usually, the listening port of the master instance (where all clients will connect) is `5432`.
+For example, usually, the listening port of the master instance (where all clients will connect to) is `5432`.

 Every segment instance has its own listening port, and the base port is specified in the cluster configuration file.

 Instances can have 2 roles - primary and mirror.
 Primary instances serve database queries.
 Mirror instances simply track and record data changes in primary instances, but do not serve database queries.
 If the primary instance goes down for some reason, then the corresponding mirror instance transitions to the primary role and starts serving queries (the original primary instance, currently down, is marked as mirror).

-The cluster information is stored in the `gp_segment_configuration` system table.
-It looks like this (use the "psql" command to connect to the database to execute queries):
+The cluster information is stored in the `gp_segment_configuration` system table, which looks like this (use the "psql" command to connect to the database to execute queries):

 ```shell
 [gpadmin@mdw ~]$ psql

 psql (14.4, server 14.4)
 Type "help" for help.
 ```